Exceptional thermoelectric properties in Na$_2$TlSb enabled by quasi-1D band structure: Results

-ADP scattering rates for different energies reflects the magnitude of the DOS, shown in \ref{fig: rates} (c), and are far larger for p-type than n-type (deformation potentials are comparable, see Ref.\ \cite{SM}).
-This trend can be understood from the lack of an explicit $\mathbf{q}$-dependence for ADP scattering (see \ref{eq: ADP1}), allowing for potentially large scattering rates across of the Brillouin zone.
-However, $\mathbf{q}$-dependence do enter through the wavefunction overlap $M_{mn}(\mathbf{k},\mathbf{q})= \langle m \mathbf{k}+\mathbf{q}|e^{i\mathbf{q} \cdot \mathbf{r}}|n\mathbf{k}\rangle$ and the MRTA factor $\Lambda$, as shown in Fig. \ref{fig: overlap}.
-Panel (a) and (c) shows the wavefunction overlaps remain quite large on the upper side of the box-like isosurface, but the overlap with the other sides is nearly zero.
-The low overlap can be understood from the dominant p-character of the valence band (Fig.~\ref{fig: band_structure}), i.e, wavefunctions on different sides are (approximately) orthogonal.
-Fixing the overlap to $M=1$ increases the scattering rates by a factor of 7 for p-type and 4 for n-type, as illustrated by comparing panel (a) and (b) in Fig.~\ref{fig: rates}, of the relative factor (d).
-They also show that the effects of setting $M=1$ is far largest for ADP-scattering with its is lack of an explicit $\mathbf{q}$-dependence, but is also very significant for the other scattering mechanisms.
-Due to ADP being a larger relative contribution to p-type, $M$ also has a larger effect on the total scattering rate for p-type.
+However, $\mathbf{q}$-dependence enters through the wavefunction overlap $M_{mn}(\mathbf{k},\mathbf{q})= \langle m \mathbf{k}+\mathbf{q}|e^{i\mathbf{q} \cdot \mathbf{r}}|n\mathbf{k}\rangle$, as well as through the MRTA factor $\Lambda$, as shown in Fig. \ref{fig: overlap}.
+Panels (a) and (c) show that the wavefunction overlaps remain quite large on the upper side of the box-like isosurface, but the overlap with the other sides is nearly zero.
+The low overlap can be understood from the dominant p-character of the valence band (Fig.~\ref{fig: band_structure}), i.e., wavefunctions on different sides are (approximately) orthogonal.
+The effect of this can be illustrated by artificially fixing the overlap to $M=1$: it increases the scattering rates by a factor of 7 for p-type and 4 for n-type, as shown in Fig.~\ref{fig: rates}.
+Comparing panel (a) and (b) (and the ratio in (d)) shows that setting $M=1$ has a far larger effect on ADP-scattering than for the other scattering mechanisms.

-The geometric MRTA factor $\Lambda_{nm}(\mathbf{k},\mathbf{q}) = 1-\mathbf{v}_{n\mathbf{k}} \cdot \mathbf{v}_{m\mathbf{k}+\mathbf{q}} /|\mathbf{v}_{n\mathbf{k}}|^2$ (Eq. \ref{eq: MRTA_factor}) for elastic scattering is shown in Fig.~\ref{fig: overlap} (b/d).
+The geometric MRTA factor $\Lambda_{nm}(\mathbf{k},\mathbf{q}) = 1-\mathbf{v}_{n\mathbf{k}} \cdot \mathbf{v}_{m\mathbf{k}+\mathbf{q}} /|\mathbf{v}_{n\mathbf{k}}|^2$ (Eq. \ref{eq: MRTA_factor}) for elastic scattering is shown projected onto the energy isosurface in Fig.~\ref{fig: overlap} (b/d).
 This factor has values around $0$ for forward scattering, $1$ for perpendicular scattering, and $2$ for backwards scattering.
-The box-like geometry of the Na$_2$TlSb energetic isosurface makes this geometric factor very evident.
-It is very low for same-side scattering, where $M$ is largest, and has higher values to the other faces, where $M$ is low.
-However, to the inside of the box is has both a large $M$ and $\Lambda$, resulting in strong scattering.
+The box-like geometry of the Na$_2$TlSb energy isosurface makes this geometric factor very evident.
+It is very low for same-side scattering, where $M$ is also largest, and has higher values on the other faces, where $M$ is low.
+However, on the inside of the box (emphasized by the arrows), both $M$ and $\Lambda$ are large.
+We find that the effect of including the MRTA factor is small for the ADP scattering but large for IMP, as detailed in Fig.~S4 in Ref.~\cite{SM}, reflecting the short and long nature of these scattering mechanisms.